Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly

-In particular, the signs in \eqref{eq:nonlinearity_lotka_volterra_last_section} are motivated from a modeling point of view.
+In particular, the signs in \eqref{eq:nonlinearity_lotka_volterra_last_section} are motivated from a modelling point of view.
 Note that we allow $\chi_{i,j}\equiv 0$ for $i,j\in \{1,2\}$.
 In particular, situations without self-interacting are covered, i.e. $\chi_{i,i}\equiv 0$.
-From a mathematical view point, the term $+\chi_{2,1} u_1u_2$ shows that the $u_2$-equation of \eqref{eq:lotka_volterra} is \emph{not} dissipative (below we are concerned with positive solutions).
-Hence, the system \eqref{eq:lotka_volterra} is only \emph{weakly} dissipative, and is \emph{not} covered by Subsection \ref{ss:dissipation_system_case}.
+From a mathematical viewpoint, the term $+\chi_{2,1} u_1u_2$ shows that the $u_2$-equation in the Lotka-Volterra equations is \emph{not} dissipative (below we are concerned with positive solutions).
+Hence, the Lotka-Volterra system is only \emph{weakly} dissipative and is \emph{not} covered by Section \ref{s:scalar_global}.